public final class LatestValuesPeriod extends Period implements java.io.Serializable

 required.

-not have an explicit minimum number of values.
+have a minimum number of values.
 Without a minimum, the API

 can decide what to do if there is not enough data available to satisfy